gabrielmiller/gabrielmiller.github.io/_posts/2012-06-11-low-power-server.md

 ---
+date: 2012-06-11
 layout: post
+slug: low-power-server
+tags:
+ - linux
+ - hardware
 title: Low Power Server
-slug: low-power-server
-date: 2012-06-11
-categories:
- - Linux
- - Hardware
 ---

 I recently picked up a new computer to run as a headless web and file server 24/7.
 My main criteria was it must be x86 in order to run commonly available programs and it must be low power.
 After a fair amount of research I came upon a good fit.
 The motherboard is created by Intel: the DN2800MT.
 It uses a processor marketed toward mobile devices, the Atom N2800, and a low power chipset, NM10.
 The board is the newer Cedar trail generation successor to Intel's notoriously low power 945GSE chipset.
 I coupled it with a Samsung 830 solid state drive and a high efficiency AC/DC power adapter(Meanwell's GS40).
 In regards to power draw, the setup idles at 9 to 10 watts according to my Killawatt.
 I haven't done extensive power testing on the unit, however I have to say I am very happy with its performance thus far.